mjordan/islandora_workbench_docs/docs/development_guide.md

             self.assertFalse(res)
 ```

-Nothing too complex here - we define a list of valid lat/long pairs and run them through the `workbench_utils.validate_latlong_value()` method expecting it to return `True` for each value, and then we define a list of bad lat/long pairs, run them through the method expecting it to return `False` for each value.
+This is a fairly standard Python unit test - we define a list of valid lat/long pairs and run them through the `workbench_utils.validate_latlong_value()` method expecting it to return `True` for each value, and then we define a list of bad lat/long pairs and run them through the method expecting it to return `False` for each value.
 Since `workbench_utils.validate_latlong_value()` doesn't interact with Islandora, `https://islandora.traefik.me/` doesn't need to be available to run this unit test.

 ### A simple integration test